baselime/docs/sending-data/opentelemetry/aws-lambda/node.js/index.md

 +++

 !!!
-Note
-OpenTelemetry Automatic Instrumentation works only once you have connected your AWS Account to Baselime.
+OpenTelemetry automatic instrumentation is available only once you have connected your AWS Account to Baselime.
 Adding the tag to AWS Lambda functions in an AWS Account not connected to Baselime will not have any effect.
+!!!

+!!!
+To remove the OpenTelemetry instrumentation from your AWS Lambda functions, remove the `baselime:tracing=true` tag from the function and Baselime will revert the function to un-instrumentate state.
 !!!